The official blog of the Lung Institute.

 In awe, I cried a little more, but this time, it wasn’t in pity or fear.
 This time, the crying was in thanks.
 For everything I had done and everything I will do, I was crying.
 That day, I vowed to never throw a personal pity party again.
 I would always look for the silver lining, and I would try to see the glass half full.
 That day, I vowed to use the power of positive thinking every single day.
 And twelve years later, I can say that it worked.

 While I am not cured, I am also not sick.
 Thanks to Lucy, optimism and the Lung Institute, I am still going strong twelve years later.
 The power of positivity doesn’t lie in the ability to say three good things about yourself after you say something negative; no, the power of positivity lies in the opportunity to keep looking for new options.
-If I had given up that cold winter day twelve years ago, I never would have found the Lung Institute, I never would’ve gotten stem cell therapy, and most importantly, I never would have been alive today.
+If I had given up that cold winter day twelve years ago, I never would have found the Lung Institute, I never would’ve gotten cellular therapy, and most importantly, I never would have been alive today.
 So, to Lucy, thank you for reminding me that life doesn’t end with lung disease; it just shifts.